Kong/docs.konghq.com/app/docs/0.10.x/loadbalancing.md

 itself is more expensive as the balancer will need to be rebuilt when the number of slots change for example.

-The only occurence where the balancer will be rebuilt automatically is when the target history is cleaned; other than that, it will only rebuild upon changes.
+The only occurrence where the balancer will be rebuilt automatically is when the target history is cleaned; other than that, it will only rebuild upon changes.

 Within the balancer there are the positions (from 1 to `slots`) on the ring,